Depsipher/DevOps-Projects-2/step 6.md

-# STEP 6 - Retrieving Data from MySQL database with PHP (continued)
 # STEP 6 – RETRIEVING DATA FROM MYSQL DATABASE WITH PHP (CONTINUED)

 In this step you will create a test database (DB) with simple "To do list" and configure access to it, so the Nginx website would be